-Time-lapse v Sped-up Video
+Time-lapse vs. Speeded-up Video

 The more involved but potentially higher quality option is to use a Digital SLR camera.
 There are three main advantages to shooting with a DSLR: